sasdogged/sasdogged/README.md

 * Learning more about JavaScript frameworks(React currently)📚

-* Studying at AltSchool-Africa🏫
+* Schooling online at AltSchool-Africa🏫

-* Can reach me: sasdogged@gmail.com 📭
+* Can reach me at: sasdogged@gmail.com 📭